willmillar/willmillar.github.io/_posts/2013-03-27-design-career-primer.md

 category: blog
 ---

-Since graduating I've gotten my fair share of emails that go something like this:

-> *Yo Will!*

-> *I [know/am] a whizbang superstar design student who is looking to figure out their post-design school potential.
-Can you hook a [brother/sister] up?*

-> *xoxoxo*
-> *[ Genius professor / Baller student / Beloved friend ]*
+Since graduating MassArt, I get semi-regular requests for **advice to design students looking to get traction in the professional world**.
+I love to meet with other young designers, but I also wanted to summarize what knowledge I've picked up so far to younger students to helpfully improve understanding of their professional possibilities.

-Well I *might* be exaggerating, but you get the gist.
-Anyway, in the past, I've tried writing single-paragraph one-size-fits-all design career advice pieces, but they all end up a whitewash of generic careerisms (*"Do [what you love](http://www.theonion.com/articles/find-the-thing-youre-most-passionate-about-then-do,31742/)," etc.* — it's pretty useless stuff).
-I've also gone looking for some sort of overall guide to framing the concepts of design careers, but I can't find it — please [let me know](mailto:willmillar@gmail.com) if this exists!
+In the past, I've tried writing single-paragraph templated advice, but mostly became a whitewash of generic careerisms (*"Do [what you love](http://www.theonion.com/articles/find-the-thing-youre-most-passionate-about-then-do,31742/)," etc.*).
+I've also gone looking for some sort of overall guide to framing the concepts of design careers, but I can't seem to find it.

-**This 'primer' is my attempt to start filling that void by trying to provide a *wide-but-shallow* perspective on design career orientation.
-So I've spent some time over the past several months putting together the knowledge that I collected from my professional wanderings so far into a primer aimed at undergraduate design students.**
+This primer is my attempt to start filling that gap.

 <!--more-->

----

-#### Contents

-##### I.	Warning
-##### II.
-Job Shopping Criteria
-##### III.
-Important Focus Areas
-##### IV.
-Helpful Resources

----

-## I. Warning
+## A warning

 It should be noted that while I have *some* academic and professional design experience, it is not only limited, but also provides notable bias to my perspective on design as a practice, industry, and career.
 Section *IV.
 Helpful Resources* has some good places to cross-reference anything written here.
-And if something still smells funny, [call me on it](mailto:willmillar@gmail.com)![[MORE]]
+And if something still smells funny, [call me on it](#footer)!

----

-## II.
-Job Shopping Criteria
+## Job shopping criteria

-### Level of Commitment
+### Level of commitment
 i.e. *In what capacity/on what terms will you be working?*

 #### 1. Full-time employment
-"40" hours per week[^40-hrs]; Salaried
+"40" hours per week *(read: 30–50 hours per week)*; Salaried

 ##### Pros:
 - Reliable income
 - Benefits
-- Relative job security[^job_security]
+- Relative job security
 - Access to the company yacht

 ##### Cons:
-- Unpaid overtime is sometimes considered an industry-wide expectation[^overtime]
+- Unpaid overtime is sometimes considered an industry-wide expectation
 - Highest level of commitment (if you are concerned about the fit)

-[^40-hrs]: "40 hours a week" rarely means 40 hours a week.
-Depending on the agency culture, your workload, and the company's overall pipeline of work, it's not unreasonable to expect to put in weeks ranging anywhere between 35 and 55 hours.

-[^job_security]: I can't speak for other fields today, but there is really no such thing as *full job security* in the creative industry.

-[^overtime]: It's good to set expectations about hours early on.
-This is a good, yet tricky, question to make sure to address in job interviews (but *not* informational interviews).

 #### 2. Contract employment